-If you’re struggling to get a loan or mortgage it could be that you need to clean up your credit record.
+If you’re struggling to get a loan, a credit card or mortgage it’s likely that you need to clean up your credit record.

 Happily, there are a number of things you can do to get to the bottom of – and improve – your credit report.